waylonho/waylonho.github.io/projects/covid-data-representation.md

 <img class="ui image" src="../images/covidHistogram.png">

 For now, the project is on pause until further notice.
-However, I will hopefully add more features to the code and maybe even make it part of a website with better UI.
+As of current date (1/27/2022), the pandemic has changed every part of our lives.
+There's a new sense of normalcy that we will have to live with, no matter how we approach the situation.
+Being able to work on a project that was literally about the current state of the world, even if it was just a little coding practice assignment, allowed me to appreciate coding more.
+Perhaps in the future I will add more features to the code and maybe even make it part of a website with better UI.

 Source: <a href="https://github.com/waylonho/covid_data_representation"><i class="large github icon"></i>COVID Data Representation</a>